Lithuanian Air Force: Structure

 The Lithuanian Air Force Headquarters and the Airspace Surveillance and Control Command are located in Kaunas.
 The Air Surveillance and Control Command reports to the Baltic Air Surveillance Network's Regional Airspace Surveillance Coordination Centre (RASCC) co-located in Karmėlava, which in turn reports to CAOC Uedem.
 The Air Base, and Armament and Equipment Repair Depot are based at Šiauliai Air Base.
 The Air Defence Battalion is based in Radviliškis.

 Air base

-The main air base is located in Šiauliai city.
+The main air base is located in the city of Šiauliai.
 It is staffed with professional military and also non-military personnel.
 It consists of a headquarters, air operation group and operational support group.
 The base operates various fixed wing and rotary blade aircraft.
 The staff, aircraft and equipment of the Air Base has participated in many international training missions abroad and at home.
 Main tasks of the Air Base are: